 Billings, MT 59107

 Always Our Children is a faith based support group that welcomes, supports, affirms and celebrates the diversity of sexual orientation.
-Meetings are held on the 1st Thursday of each month, September through May at St. Pius Fellowship Hall, 7 – 9 p.m.
+Meetings are held on the 1st Thursday of each month, September through May at St. Pius X Parish Center, 7 – 9 p.m.

 Always Our Children” began in 2000 as a Catholic group to bring about understanding and compassion, and to provide spiritual nurturance for those in our midst who have too often felt alienated from our churches.
 A citywide presentation in October 2003 attracted new membership from diverse Christian backgrounds.
 The group took its name, “Always Our Children” from the title of a pastoral letter issued by a committee of the US Catholic Bishops in which it states: “Always Our Children” is an outstretched hand…to parents and other family members, offering them a fresh look at the grace present in family life and the unfailing mercy of Christ our Lord.